Aetopia/Stonecutter/README.md

    - [This behavior may be changed in Windows 11/Windows Server 2022](https://github.com/valleyofdoom/PC-Tuning/blob/main/docs/research.md#6-fixing-timing-precision-in-windows-after-the-great-rule-change).

-- The game uses a timer resolution of 10 milliseconds by default to save power.
+- The game uses a timer resolution of 10 ms to save power.

   - You may query the timer resolution using `NtQueryTimerResolution`.